Adam And Eve

 The seduction begins when the serpent (Diviner, Shining One) questions Eve about the fruit from the Tree of Desire.* The seed of doubt is cast onto Eve’s innocent but fertile mind, “You are not to eat from any tree in the garden?”**

-*Nachmonides (Ramban) interprets the Tree of the Knowledge of Good and Bad as the Tree of Desire (ritz hada’at). **KJ: “Ye shall not eat of every tree in the garden?”
+*Nachmonides (Ramban) interprets the Tree of the Knowledge of Good and Bad as the Tree of Desire (ritz hada’at). **KJV: “Ye shall not eat of every tree in the garden?”

 This fruit of which Eve is to partake shares both the good and the bad.
 The promised result is to make Eve wise and powerful, “…you will be like God, knowing good and evil.”
 The word ‘knowing’ does not mean to know about, but is understood as intimate, to experience it.
 Eve might not understand what ‘knowing’ means, yet.
 As Eve would discern it, she would become exalted into a new power and status, beckoning her toward a certain kind of divinity.

 The crux of the serpent’s argument to freely eat, “from any tree,” harbors a much deeper issue.
-Satan offers a way to access power outside the authority of God, an offer to operate under a different authority, which would be each person’s own—you become your own god once you step outside of God.
+Satan offers a way to access power outside the authority of God, or God’s plan, an offer to operate under a different authority, which would be each person’s own—you become a god (in your own right) once you step outside of God.*

-Satan is associated with the serpent (not a snake) and the dragon, or sea dragon.
+Satan is associated with the serpent (not a snake) and the dragon, or sea dragon (Tiamat, feminine).
 He is reptilian (water).

 Read Ezekiel 28.13-19, (18)”…inequity of thy traffic, (19) “…never shalt thou be any more.”